veggiss/Mea/readme.md

 *Mea is currently in alpha version*

 ### Description
-In this retro-styled platforming game you play as mountaineer Birger, who one day decides to cross a bridge he was told never to cross.
-On his adventure he meets a lost soul, Mea, who is in desperate need of help.
+In this retro-styled puzzle/hop-and-bop platforming game you set to sea and travel to an island to help Mea to find his lost soul.
+He might help you fly around but only you can figure out how to activate the hidden passages.

+*Controlls: fly with space key, up arrows to jump and left/right arows to move*

 Trello board: https://trello.com/b/9PaOuU3R/ikt-prosjekt